gkudos/cartodb-toolbox/README.md

 * See [ How to set the path and environment variables in Windows](http://www.computerhope.com/issues/ch000549.htm)

-Download the zipball  from  https://github.com/kennethreitz/requests/zipball/master Unzip it.
+Download the zipball  from  https://github.com/kennethreitz/requests/zipball/master

+Unzip it.

-Usign the command Prompt change to the unzipped folder and install:
+Use the command Prompt to install the package:
 '''
 cd kennethreitz-requests-ab1f493
 python setup.py install
 '''